How to start Windows files and programs from a batch file

 The /max representing it to start the window Maximized.

 To start a Windows file use the start command followed by the name of the file.
-For example, in the example below we have a start command that is starting the chdown.txt file in the default text editor and then also sounding an alarm MP4 audio file in the default media player.
+In the example below, we have a start command that is starting the chdown.txt file in the default text editor and then also sounding an alarm MP4 audio file in the default media player.

 start chdown.txt && alarm.mp4

 Also, in this example, we are also using "&&" to tell Windows to start more than one file.